aray-a/womenInAdvertising/pages/dmp.md

 ## Delegation of Responsibilities

-Throughout this undertaking, both members worked extensively to find, record, and verify resources.
-Collaboration was key in balancing the skills each member has.
-Together, they altered code, added custom builds to the CollectionBuilder template, and debated descriptive texts.
+Throughout this project, both members worked extensively to source, record, and verify objects.
+Collaboration was key in balancing each members’ skillsets.
+Together, they altered code, added custom builds to the CollectionBuilder template, and polished the overarching narrative.

 * Kat Lai